-Whether you want to party all night, spend a quiet evening enjoying the arts, or have some kiddies in tow, there’s something to do in Philly on New Year’s Eve.
-Why stay in to watch the ball drop when you can celebrate with the rest of the town?
+Whether you want to party all night, spend a quiet evening enjoying the arts, or have the kiddos in tow, every single base is covered in Philly on New Year’s Eve.
+No judgement, but why stay in to watch the ball drop when you can celebrate with the rest of the town?
 We’ve rounded up some of the most promising options — from a fireworks cruise and tons of dance parties to a bash hosted by Dîner en Blanc.
 Scroll down to find all our picks, or skip right to the section that interests you most: